 Download Windows 10 without activating

-Technically, you can download Windows 10 from Microsoft and simply not activate it, which means you don’t actually pay for it.
-Turns out this is safer than it sounds because Microsoft is pretty lax about enforcing activation.
-Your copy of Windows shouldn’t shut down, but there are limitations that kick in after your 30-day evaluation.
-Here they are:
+Technically, you can download Windows 10 from Microsoft and simply not activate it, which means you don’t pay for it.
+It turns out this is safer than it sounds because Microsoft is pretty lax about enforcing activation.
+Your copy of Windows shouldn’t shut down, but some limitations kick in after your 30-day evaluation:

-- Personalization features, like changing the wallpaper and accent colors, are disabled.
+- Personalization features, such as changing the wallpaper and accent colors, are disabled.

 - Updates may discontinue in the future.